 - What medications do you take for them?

 Your doctor will likely take out part or all of the lymph node.
 That's called a biopsy.
 In many cases, you can get this done as a short procedure in a doctor's office.
-You'll be awake, and your doctor will numb the spot where he makes a small cut to get to the lymph node.
+You'll be awake, and your doctor will numb the spot where they make a small cut to get to the lymph node.
 But if the lymph node is deeper inside your body, you may need to get the procedure done in a hospital while you're "asleep" with general anesthesia.

 When the biopsy shows that you have DLBCL, more tests can find out what parts of your body the disease has affected.
 These tests help the doctor figure out the stage of the cancer and how far it has spread.
 They can also help guide your treatment and check how well it's working.